mbabynames search ✿

 Richard Charles

-Richard ("noble and strong") and Charles ("free man").
+Richard ("brave ruler") and Charles ("free man").
 Two distinct meanings that create a name with range.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast